Boss UltraPoxy 1ltr pack

 • Mixing ratio must be accurate.
 A ratio of 50/50 is optimal.
 Inaccurate ratios will result in imperfect curing.
 Take care to measure the ratio as accurately as possible.
 Do not alter the ratio for any reason.

-• Some expansion may occur after sanding if full cure has not been achieved.
+• Sanding prior to full cure may result in some expansion.
 Sanding prematurely is to be avoided.
 If the curing process is interrupted by a drop in temperature, it will restart when the temperature rises.
-Sanding generates heat and will restart the curing process resulting in further expansion of the product and requiring additional sanding to achieve a level surface.
+Sanding generates heat and will restart the curing process resulting in further expansion of the product, requiring additional sanding to achieve a level surface.
 Wait until the temperature rises and do not sand until full cure has been achieved.
 Careful use of a heat gun may be helpful in slow-to-cure areas.

 • May not be suitable for use with paint colours darker than LRV45%.
 Check the substrate manufacturers specification before deciding on colours.
 As a rule, colours darker than LRV45% are not recommended on timber substrates.
 Substrates painted with colours darker than the substrate’s recommended LRV limit may warp or expand, causing distortion or popping of the filler.

-• Flashing of darker colours can occur when used with fibre cement substrates.
-Additional sealer coats may be necessary to ensure porosity of the substrate has been neutralised before applying topcoats.
+• Flashing of darker colours may occur when used with fibre cement substrates.
+If applying colours tinted from low opacity bases flashing can occur.
+Additional sealer coats may be necessary to ensure porosity of the substrate has been fully neutralized before applying topcoats.

 Precautions: